-911 HEALTH CAREERS LAB

-PRE/COREQUISITE: Medical Terminology AND Anatomy GRADES: 11-12 2 CREDITS and Physiology
+911 HEALTH CAREERS LAB GRADES: 11-12 PRE/COREQUISITE: Medical Terminology AND Anatomy and Physiology 2 CREDITS

 Students will apply psychomotor nursing skills needed to assist individuals in meeting basic human needs.
 Students will implement interventions following a nursing assistant plan of care.
-Students will collect patient's vital signs including temperature, pulse rate, respiration rate, and blood pressure.
-Students will perform phlebotomy procedure with emphasis on infection prevention, universal precautions, proper patient identification, specimen acquisition, handling, and processing.
+Students will collect the patient's vital signs including temperature, pulse rate, respiration rate, and blood pressure.
+Students will perform a phlebotomy procedure with emphasis on infection prevention, universal precautions, proper patient identification, specimen acquisition, handling, and processing.
 Additionally, students will observe patients' physical, mental, and emotional conditions and document any change.
 Students will apply fundamental principles of communication, leadership, technology and management as it applies to the medical office setting.
 Students will demonstrate documentation and record keeping procedures set forth by national accrediting organizations.
 Students will receive their Patient Care Technician (PCT) certification.
-During senior year. students will have the option to do an internship, take Edison classes for a registered nursing degree, or go to the career center for LPN.
+During senior year, students will have the option to do an internship, take Edison classes for a registered nursing degree, or go to the career center for LPN.
 Students may be eligible for employment after certification within the school year.
 Students will meet with their counselor to plan their course of action.

-916 LAW ENFORCEMENT PRE-APPRENTICESHIP GRADES: 11-12
+916 LAW ENFORCEMENT PRE-APPRENTICESHIP GRADES: 11-12 PREREQUISITE: pass 9TH & 10TH grade classes, application and interview 1 CREDIT

-PREREQUISITE: Meet with counselor